-The study will be divided into three phases, the inception, the interim and the final one.
+The study will be divided into three phases: inception, interim and final.

 The inception phase, as discussed in this draft inception report, provides background for the study, and defines its scope and objectives (chapter 2).
 It gives an opportunity to fine-tune the methodological approach (chapter 3) and to finalise planning for the consultation process (chapter 4) and further stages of work (chapter 5).
 In this phase, the study team will also prepare tools for stakeholder engagement (e.g., the website, an e-mail account, Twitter and LinkedIn accounts, and questionnaires for online consultations) and identify the main issues for negotiations and key stakeholders.